michaelthatsit/mod/50-52.5mm ball/README.md

 A: I believe 5 should be enough.
 You can try as low as 3 tho.

 ## `Flat` vs `Magnets`
-Flat version is just like the default one.
-The one marked as "magnets" includes slots for 4x2 mm magnets to attach raised buttons and wrist rest.
+Flat version is just like the default one. \
+The one marked as "magnets" includes slots for magnets to attach raised buttons and wrist rest. \
+Magnets required: 4x2 mm

 ![szxczxcvasf](https://github.com/user-attachments/assets/4a9d00de-f96f-4254-bd50-4d193478e979)